-Outo come Preschool Essential Indicators Kindergarter Readiness & Essential Indicators 5 The child demonstrates development and 5.1 Listens with understanding to directions and conversations. expansion of listening skills.
-5.2 Follows increasingly complex directions.
-5.3 Hears and discriminates the sounds of language in words to develop phonological awareness. • 5.4 Demonstrates understanding of new vocabulary introduced in conversations, activities, stories, or books.
-6) The child communicates experiences, ideas, and feelings through 6.1 Converses effectively in his or her home language, English, or Sign language for a variety of purposes relating to real experiences and different audiences. speaking.
+DOMA IN 2 ▶ Lite racy Outcome Indi cator Preschool Essential Indicators Kindergarten Readiness & Essential Indicators 5 The child demonst development and rates 5.1 Listens with understanding to directions and conversations. • expansion of lister ing 5.2 Follows increasingly complex directions. • 5.3 Hears and discriminates the sounds of language in words to develop phonological awareness. • • 5.4 Demonstrates understanding of new vocabulary introduced in conversations, activities, stories, or books. • 6 The child commun experiences, ideas and feelings throu , Converses effectively in his or her home language, English, or Sign language for a variety of purposes relating to real experiences and different audiences. • • speaking.
 6.2 Asks and answers relevant questions.
 6.3 Engages in conversations that develop a thought or idea.
-7) The child engages in activities that promote the acquisition of emergent reading skills.
-7.1 Demonstrates an interest and enjoyment in books, listening to stories read aloud, and/or looking at books using illustrations or familiar text. • • 7.2 Demonstrates comprehension of a story read aloud by asking relevant questions or making pertinent comments. • 7.3 Progresses in understanding and using conventions of reading (including holding book upright, identifying front and back, turning pages correctly, and recognizing that print proceeds from left to right). • 7.4 Progresses in understanding and using concepts of print.
-8) The child engages in 8.1 Experiments with a variety of writing tools, materials, and surfaces. activities that promote the acquisition of emergent writing skills.
-8.2 Demonstrates knowledge that writing and drawing are different and uses early stages of writing in the form of shapes and letter-like symbols to convey ideas.
+7 The child engages activities that pror the acquisition of note Demonstrates an interest and enjoyment in books, listening to stories read aloud, and/or looking at books using illustrations or familiar text. • • emergent reading 7.2 Demonstrates comprehension of a story read aloud by asking relevant questions or making pertinent comments. • • 7.3 Progresses in understanding and using conventions of reading (including holding book upright, identifying front and back, turning pages correctly, and recognizing that print proceeds from left to right). • 7.4 Progresses in understanding and using concepts of print. • • 8 The child engages activities that pron Experiments with a variety of writing tools, materials, and surfaces. the acquisition of emergent writing 8.2 Demonstrates knowledge that writing and drawing are different and uses early stages of writing in the form of shapes and letter-like symbols to convey ideas.
 8.3 Increasingly attempts to represent meaningful words and print in the environment using the early stages of writing. •

-DOMAIN 3 🕨 Numeracy Outc ome Indie cator Preschool Essential Indicators Kindergarten Readiness & Essential Indicators 9) numbers, ways of Uses numbers and counting as means for solving problems and determining quantity. representing numbers, and relationships between quantities and numerals.
-9.2 Uses one-to-one correspondence in counting increasingly higher groups of objects. • 9.3 Recognizes some numerals.
-10) 10 The child demonstrates understanding of Recognizes, names, describes, compares, and creates familiar shapes. geometrical and spatial concepts.
-10.2 Describes and interprets spatial sense and positions.
-11) The child demonstrates an understanding of 11.1 Compares and uses language relating to time with increasing accuracy. nonstandard units to measure and make comparisons.
-11.2 Anticipates, remembers, and describes sequence of events with increasing accuracy.
-11.3 Demonstrates emerging knowledge of measurement.
-12) The child demonstrates the ability to investigate, 12.1 Sorts, classifies, and groups materials by one or more characteristics (sorting). organize, and create representations.
+DOMAIN 3 > Num eracy Outc ome Indic ator Preschool Essential Indicators Kindergarten Readiness & Essential Indicators 9) The child understands numbers, ways of representing numbers, 9.1 Uses numbers and counting as means for solving problems and determining quantity. • and relationships and relationships between quantities and 9.2 Uses one-to-one correspondence in counting increasingly higher groups of objects. • • numerals.
+9.3 Recognizes some numerals.
+10> The child demonstrates understanding of geometrical and spatial concepts.
+10.1 Recognizes, names, describes, compares, and creates familiar shapes. • • 10.2 Describes and interprets spatial sense and positions.
+11> The child demonstrates an understanding of 11.1 Compares and uses language relating to time with increasing accuracy. nonstandard units to measure and make comparisons.
+11.2 Anticipates, remembers, and describes sequence of events with increasing accuracy. • 11.3 Demonstrates emerging knowledge of measurement. • • 12> The child demonstrates the ability to investigate, 12.1 Sorts, classifies, and groups materials by one or more characteristics (sorting). • • organize, and create representations.
 12.2 Collects, organizes, and begins to represent in some way information about self, surroundings, and meaningful experiences.